Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 ## Major

 The offending party must take an additional drink.
-The drink can be delegated to exactly one member of the team still remaining.
+The drink can be delegated to exactly one member of the team, remaining or already finished.
 The following actions result in a major penalty:

 1. The container empties for any other reason than being drunk by the player.
 2. The container is drank from, while the team is not the _Offence_, it is not